Forces in Action: A-Level Physics AS

 Centre of Gravity and Centre of Mass

-The centre of gravity is the point where the weight of an object is balanced, while the centre of mass is the point where the mass of an object is concentrated.
-For symmetrical objects, these points coincide.
+The centre of gravity is the point where the weight of an object is considered to act, while the centre of mass is the average position of all mass in the object.
+For uniform objects, these points coincide.

 Principle of Moments

-The principle of moments states that for an object in equilibrium, the sum of the clockwise moments about a pivot is equal to the sum of the counterclockwise moments:
+The principle of moments states that for an object in equilibrium, the sum of clockwise moments about any point is equal to the sum of counterclockwise moments about that same point.

 Related topics: